John Brown (abolitionist): Raid

-Altogether, Brown's men killed four people and wounded nine.
-Ten of Brown's men were killed, including his sons Watson and Oliver.
-Five escaped, including his son Owen, and seven were captured along with Brown; they were quickly tried and hanged two weeks after John.
+Altogether, Brown's men killed four townspeople and one Marine.
+Ten people were wounded, one of whom was a Marine.
+Four of Brown's men were not captured, the rest died during the raid or were captured and executed.
 Among the raiders killed were John Henry Kagi, Lewis Sheridan Leary, and Dangerfield Newby; those hanged besides Brown included John Copeland, Edwin Coppock, Aaron Stevens, and Shields Green.

-The trial
+Most of the enslaved people were returned to their slaveholders, while some were able to escape capture.
+A man named Phil was captured with Brown, and a man named Jim drowned in the Shenandoah.

 Brown and the others captured were held in the office of the armory.
 On October 18, 1859, Virginia Governor Henry A. Wise, Virginia Senator James M. Mason, and Representative Clement Vallandigham of Ohio arrived in Harpers Ferry.
-Mason led the three-hour questioning session of Brown.
+Brown conceded that he did not receive the support he expected from White and Black people.
+The questioning lasted several hours.